jrobin11/Predicting-House-Prices-in-Philadelphia/README.md

 Overall, the scatter plot drives home the point that while market value is a strong indicator of sale price, my predictive model will need to account for a multifaceted set of factors to accurately predict house prices in Philadelphia.
 The next steps in my project will involve delving deeper into feature selection and engineering to include variables that can help explain the variance in sale prices not accounted for by market value alone.

+## Reflections on the Project

+### Strengths

+- **Comprehensive Data Collection:** The robust dataset, with over 5000 data points gathered from diverse sources, provided a strong foundation for the predictive analysis.
+- **Rigorous Data Preprocessing:** Systematic handling of missing values, outliers, and categorical variables ensured that the models were trained on clean and relevant data.
+- **Innovative Feature Engineering:** The creation of interaction terms and the transformation of skewed variables allowed for a nuanced representation of the factors affecting house prices.
+- **Modeling Flexibility:** The use of different models, from linear regression to random forests, showcased the project's adaptability in finding the right tool for the right task.
+- **Quantitative Evaluation:** The RMSE provided a clear, quantitative measure of model performance, facilitating objective comparisons between different models and their predictions.

+### Limitations

+- **Model Performance:** The evaluation of RMSE alone may not capture all aspects of model performance, particularly with respect to complex, non-linear relationships in the data.
+- **Model Complexity:** The use of advanced models like RandomForestRegressor can sometimes lead to overfitting, where the model performs well on training data but may not generalize well to unseen data.
+- **Computational Demand:** As model complexity increases, so does the need for computational resources, which can limit the ability to experiment with even more sophisticated models or larger datasets.
+- **Data Skewness and Outliers:** While efforts were made to address these issues, they remain a challenge, as they can significantly influence model predictions, especially in high-value or rare segments of the market.

+### Discussion of Results

+- **Linear Regression:** Served as a valuable baseline, establishing a reference point for model performance.
+However, its limitations were evident in handling the complex relationships and distribution skewness present in the data.
+- **Random Forest Performance:** The Random Forest model, with an RMSE of 144,879.80, indicated a marked improvement over the linear regression, suggesting its better suitability for capturing the dataset's complexity.
+- **Comparison to House Prices:** The RMSE must be considered in the context of the average house price and the price range within the dataset.
+The RMSE for the RandomForest model approximates to around 65% of the average house price, indicating room for improvement.

+### Future Research Directions

+- **Model Exploration:** Future research could explore boosting methods like XGBoost or LightGBM, which can often outperform RandomForest models on structured data.
+- **Feature Expansion:** Incorporating more granular data, such as neighborhood-level socio-economic indicators, could provide deeper insights and improve predictive accuracy.
+- **Temporal Analysis:** Considering the time component more explicitly, such as looking at trends over time or seasonality effects, could enhance the model's ability to predict future prices.
+- **Model Interpretability:** Exploring models that offer a balance between predictive power and interpretability, such as Generalized Additive Models (GAMs), could provide valuable insights into the factors driving house prices.
+- **Deployment and Monitoring:** Operationalizing the model into a live environment would allow for real-time predictions and monitoring, providing a feedback loop for continuous model refinement.